arbyys/oax-prezentace/cybercrime-presentation.md

 # Cybercrime

-- crime which includes network and a computer
+- crime which includes a network and a computer
-    - is performed with computer or against computer
+    - is performed with a computer or against a computer
     - could be performed by individuals or organized groups
 - some of the most common threats are **phishing**, **ransomware**, **DoS**, **botnet**, **keylogger**, **SQL injection**
 - **malware** is a generic term for describing any software designed to cause trouble